snr-laboratory/snrlab-microfab-trial0/doc/ZebraConnectorandPCB.md

 ## Connections
 * Chip to Interposer: Fine-pitch to larger-pitch (Zebra determines this - alignment is crucial for minimizing signal loss or crosstalk)
 * Interposer to Zebra: signal rerouting, low cost and reliable electrial contact (design conisderation: shorting, pitch, width of connector,  material type, contact pad design, trace spacing (gap), compression and height, trace width and alignment tolerance); [Design Guide](http://youeal.hk/en/products/conductive-silicone-zebra-elastomeric-connectors/design-guide/)
+  * **For connector width > 1.3 mm, the more conductive material a connector contains, the more expensive it is.
+Standard core width = 0.6 mm**

 * Zebra to PCB: Alignment is crucial (zebra can fail if not properly aligned)
   * [Zebra can fail](https://www.youtube.com/watch?v=c0U394GGofY)
   * OSCO - quote submitted for the following: